andre-st/dotfiles/GAMING.md

 ### Good

 - good handheld form factor
-    - better than handheld mode size of the original Switch
+    - better than handheld mode size of the regular Switch
 - weight ok
-- screen of the regular Switch is [not that much bigger](https://i.ytimg.com/vi/bD1kaIrMzEk/maxresdefault.jpg), the big black bezel makes the regular Switch look bigger (OLED-model however is larger)
+- screen of the regular Switch is [not that much bigger](https://i.ytimg.com/vi/bD1kaIrMzEk/maxresdefault.jpg), the big black bezel makes the regular Switch _look_ bigger (OLED-model is actually larger);
+  so far, the screen size has not taken away from the immersion (e.g. Hellblade) but I already knew/guessed this from the handheld consoles of my childhood
 - solid / sturdy / single unit body
     - it's said that the mounted joycons of the regular Switch are [wobbling](https://www.youtube.com/watch?v=wuAcqg2VJ_Q) (although easier to change/repair), regular Sw. feels cheaper